 Leftover Smoked Chicken Recipes:

-Leftover Smoked Chicken Salad– An easy way to use leftover smoked chicken!
+Leftover Smoked Chicken Salad– An easy way to use leftover smoked chicken; this was what we made the first time we asked ourselves what to make with smoked chicken!
 Pair up with good bread to make the perfect sandwich for lunch at work the next day!
 Get the recipe -> here.

-Stove Top Casserole– The ultimate comfort food casserole with stuffing, cheese, and creamy sauce.
-Use the shredded chicken to bake or smoke this casserole!
+Stove Top Casserole– This is the ultimate leftover smoked chicken casserole when you add in smoked chicken!
+Made with stuffing, cheese, and creamy sauce.
+Use the shredded smoked chicken to bake or smoke this casserole!
 Get the recipe -> here.